zowe/zowe-cli-ims-plugin/README.md

     ```
     The result of the command displays as a success or failure message.
 You can use your profile when you issue commands in the ims command group.

-**Tip:** For more information about the syntax, actions, and options, for a profiles create command, open Zowe CLI and issue the following command:
+**Tip:** For more information about the syntax, actions, and options, for a profiles create command, open zowe CLI and issue the following command:

 ```
 zowe profiles create ims-profile -h